Our website is currently being updated. If you can't find the information you need, please contact the school office.

 Spring 1 - Marvellous maps

-This first half term, we will be exploring our local environment.
-Using our developing understanding of simple maps we will carry out a tree survey of our school grounds, mapping where significant trees are on site.
-Whilst doing this we will embed previously learnt knowledge about the different species of trees we are lucky enough to have at Kea school.
+We explored our local environment.
+Using our developing understanding of simple maps we will carried out a tree survey of our school grounds, mapping where significant trees were on site.
+Whilst doing this we will embedded previously learnt knowledge about the different species of trees we are lucky enough to have at Kea school.

-We will use our map skills to help us plan a walk up to Playing Place, mapping significant things we see along the journey.
+We used our map skills to help us plan a walk to Playing Place, mapping significant things we saw along the journey.

-We will be reading the Gingerbread man and other traditional tales, innovating them and writing our own tales.
-We will explore riddles about food and our natural world and continue with our daily phonics sessions.
+We read the Gingerbread man and other traditional tales, innovated them and wrote our own tales.
+We explored riddles about food and our natural world and continued with our daily phonics sessions.

-In maths we will be moving on to our next unit which is length and height and then mass and weight where we will have lots of hands on practical maths sessions.
+In maths we moved on learn about length and height and then mass and weight where we had lots of hands on practical maths sessions.

 Spring 1 - Food